360-info/report-global-education/data/README.md

  - `dest_country_name`: the name of the country receiving students
  - `year`
  - `value`: the number of students
  - `magnitude`, `qualifier`: columns with additional qualifications on estimates.
-The README in the [UIS data download](https://apimgmtstzgjpfeq2u763lag.blob.core.windows.net/content/MediaLibrary/bdds/OPRI.zip), which is downloaded to `.cache` by `analysis.qmd`, describes these columns further.
+The README in the [UIS data download](https://apimgmtstzgjpfeq2u763lag.blob.core.windows.net/content/MediaLibrary/bdds/OPRI.zip), which is downloaded to `.cache` by `index.qmd`, describes these columns further.
 * <tidy-countrypair-netflows.csv>: this data frame attempts to calculate the net flow between any two countries (as opposed to <student-flows-tidy.csv> above, which gives each directional flow individually).
 Unfortunately, most estimates are missing because the flow one way or another is missing that year (either because it wasn't reported at all or because it was folded into another year's estimate).

-Additionally, `analysis.qmd` downloads the UIS data into `data/.cache`, using the cached version if you repeatedly render the analysis.
+Additionally, `index.qmd` downloads the UIS data into `data/.cache`, using the cached version if you repeatedly render the analysis.